AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **root_volume_size**

-  Default value is 20, as suggested by Aviatrix
+  The size of the hard disk for the controller instance, default value is 20, as suggested by Aviatrix

 - **root_volume_type**

-  Default value is "standard"
+  The type of the hard disk for the controller instance, Default value is "standard"

 - **incoming_ssl_cidr**

+  The CIDR to be allowed for HTTPS(port 443) access to the controller.
 Type is "list", and default value is ["0.0.0.0/0"]

 - **instance_type**

+  The instance size for the Aviatrix controller instance.
 Default value is "t2.large"

 - **name_prefix**

+  A prefix to be added the Aviatrix controller instance name.
 Default value is ""

 - **type**

+  The license type for the Aviatrix controller.
 Default value is "metered".
 Valid values are "metered", "BYOL"

+- **termination_protection**

+  Whether termination protection is enabled for the controller.
+Default value is true.
+Valid values are true/false

 ### Outputs
 - **aws-account**